 Starting salary for a ‘local hire’ at many such schools is at least 120,000 baht per month ($3,870).
 With that you will usually get a ‘package’ that includes a housing allowance, a return-flight home, all your belongings shipped from home etc.

-Considering the cost of living in Thailand is about one third or less the cost of America, as you can imagine that sets you up for a very nice standard of living.
+Considering the cost of living in Thailand is about one third or less the cost of America, as you can imagine that sets you up for a very nice standard of living in Bangkok.

 Salaries for Overseas Hires

-Salaries for overseas hires at international schools are usually higher — 150,000 to 18,000 baht ($4,848 to $5,860) per month plus all the perks is the norm.
-A headmaster or other high-level administrator would be paid more.
+Salaries for overseas hires at international schools in Bangkok are usually higher — 150,000 to 18,000 baht ($4,848 to $5,860) per month plus all the perks is the norm.
+A headmaster or other high-level administrator would, of course, be paid even more.